SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 15. turf toe = sprain of greate toe from football, resulting from **excessive upward bending/jamming**
 16. heel spur = ca depo that makes things worse fr plantar fascia reactions
 17. morton's neuroma/intrmetatarsal neuroma
-	1. compressnerve like 3rd and 4th one between that time.
+	1. compress nerve like 3rd and 4th digits between that time.
 	2. their shoes are too covered
+	3. click / mulder's sign as a dx tool with click and reproduced pain with squeeze.
-18. lifrank/midfoot injury = bifurcate ligaments wher ppl go at eeath
+18. ***lifrank/midfoot injury = bifurcate ligaments wher ppl go at eath***
-19. - - coxa valga = greater trocanter abnormally low, angle is more than 125 - inability to adduct
+19. - - coxa **valga** = **greater trocanter abnormally low, angle is more than 125** - inability to adduct
-		- greater trchanter abnormally ihgh = less than 125 degrees, coxa vara = inability to abduct
+		- greater trchanter abnormally ihgh **= less than 125 degrees, coxa vara** = inability to abduct
 20. prepatellar bursitis =  **housemaid's knee - friction bt skin + patella. fluid with inflamatory cells lead to swelling, spreads to other bursa very fast, like subq infrapatellar bursa + deep infrapetellar bursa too**
 21. - anterior talofibular ligament = these are most often torn  = most often torn in the foot as a tendon
 22. trochanteric bursitis - bc the gluteus max will get bumped and then can spread this inflammation up commonly associated  = very persistent